CODE FOR STUDENT RIGHTS, RESPONSIBILITIES AND CONDUCT

 - "Records" are those records directly related to a student and maintained by the College or by a party acting for the College.
 Where appropriate, student records subject to federal educational records privacy laws will be identified as such.

-- "Respondent" means a student charged with violating this Student Code.
+- "Respondent" means a student who allegedly violated this Student Code.

 - "Shall" is used in the mandatory sense.